angulardart-community/site-angulardart/README.md

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer friendly](http://www.firsttimersonly.com)!

+Our main focus now is to keep the version of the website up-to-date with the latest version of AngularDart, but as stated above, fell free to submit anything.
+See the [migration guide](MIGRATION.md) for more info!

 For simple changes (such as to CSS and text), you probably don't need to build this site.
 Often you can make changes using the GitHub UI.

 If you want/need to build, read on.

 ## Before you build this site

+Windows users might find themselves having trouble building this site because they can't run `.sh` files.
+We're currently migrating the workflows from using [`gulpjs`]() to Dart's [`grind`](https://pub.dev/packages/grinder), which will do everything in Dart and resolve this problem.
+Sorry Windows users! (and how about considering using linux in the meantime?)

 ### 1. Get the prerequisites